by David Taylor // Contributing Writer

 MTSU students received a blessing without disguise Monday evening when “serial social entrepreneur” Miki Agrawal spoke about the philosophies that have empowered her entrepreneurial work and book, Do Cool Sh*t.

 Agrawal, an entrepreneur whose work has exploded across the world, gave a rousing one-hour lecture.
 This lecture explored her work’s history and the motives which provided her works with substantial influence around the world in such a short time.
+She also included handy tips on how to start your own business such as recommending to those looking to work remotely to always make sure their companies choose a registered office with a reputable address, as it helps them to build an inviting public image.

 Agrawal’s numerous projects are as diverse as an undergarment for menstruating women in developing countries and a farm-to-table restaurant concept.
 In Do Cool Sh*t, she distills the thought process and inspirations to which she credits her success into a self-help book for entrepreneurs.